 When proposing waste elimination efforts, project management professionals occasionally run up against an executive who prefers the status quo.
 These are the most difficult stakeholders to sway—they wield significant influence but they’re often removed from the daily challenges of project management.

-If your PMO is facing a leadership team that’s resistant to change, try the strategies below to help gain buy in.
+If your Project Team is facing a leadership team that’s resistant to change, try the strategies below to help gain buy in.

 Make it about the money.
 Tying wasteful practices to cold, hard cash is often the best way to get executives’ attention.
 Because they’re tasked with seeing the big picture and monitoring revenue flow across the entire organization, it’s likely they’ll sit up and take notice when confronted with facts on how waste affects the bottom line.